DataDog/integrations-core/mysql/README.md

 echo -e "\033[0;31mMissing REPLICATION CLIENT grant\033[0m"
 ```

-The Agent needs a few privileges to collect metrics.
-Grant its user ONLY the following privileges:
+The Agent needs a few privileges in order to collect metrics.
+Grant the user the following limited privileges ONLY:

 ```
 mysql> GRANT REPLICATION CLIENT ON *.* TO 'datadog'@'localhost' WITH MAX_USER_CONNECTIONS 5;